carloseduardo-alves/TaskTracker/README.md

 - Implementing clean logic for task management
 - Organizing a Java application with good coding practices

+## Acknowledgements
+This project idea was inspired by the Task Tracker challenge from [roadmap.sh](https://roadmap.sh/projects/task-tracker).
+A great platform with curated project ideas to help developers improve their skills through practice.

 ## License
 This project is licensed under the MIT License.